Thought dump

 Raw cabbage can provide your pet with essential vitamins, such as Vitamin C, A and fiber; plus it contains calcium in abundance!
 But be wary that raw cabbage may contribute to goitrogenicity if consumed regularly as an additional food source.

-Bearded dragons can consume cabbage leaves, but these must first be thoroughly washed to remove pests, fungi and bacteria which can pose health threats to reptiles.
+, but these must first be thoroughly washed to remove pests, fungi and bacteria which can pose health threats to reptiles.
 Also, these leaves tend to contain dirt which could potentially cause digestive issues for your pet; so for best results provide them in bite-size pieces.

 Green and napa cabbage provide moderate levels of calcium for reptiles.
 You can incorporate both into a balanced diet alongside other leafy greens like bok choy which has an ideal calcium to phosphorus ratio.